 - 6.11 The Core Strategy was adopted in February 2013, which meant that its 5-year anniversary was in 2018.
 The status of the Core Strategy and progress against the LDS is monitored on an annual basis through the Authority Monitoring Report (AMR).
 A review of the Core Strategy has determined that the Core Strategy cannot be considered to be up to date.
-There are a number of reasons for this: - Housing delivery over the plan period has been lower than the amount required by the Core Strategy - Housing need has increased significantly since 2013 - A five-year housing land supply cannot be demonstrated. - It is more than 5 years old - 6.12 The Eastbourne Local Development Scheme (LDS) 2019-2022 was adopted in February 2019.
-It identifies a timetable for the production of a new Local Plan for Eastbourne, covering the period 2018 to 2038, which will contain both strategic and non-strategic policies that will, once adopted, superseded all current planning policies for the Borough. - 6.13 A Regulation 18 'Issues & Options' consultation was held between November 2019 and January 2020. - 6.14 A Strategic Housing & Employment Land Availability Assessment [SHELAA] was published alongside the Issues and Options consultation in 2019, showing a potential housing capacity of 248 homes per year.
-Since then, the SHELAA has been renamed to Land Availability Assessment (LAA), the methodology has been reviewed and amended, and further 'calls for sites' have been undertaken, which has resulted in the identification of additional sites.
-The updated version of the LAA is expected to be published by the end of the year. - 6.15 In December 2021, the Council published an update to the Brownfield Land Register, as required by legislation.
+There are a number of reasons for this: - Housing delivery over the plan period has been lower than the amount required by the Core Strategy - Housing need has increased significantly since 2013 - A five-year housing land supply cannot be demonstrated. - It is more than 5 years old - 6.12 The Eastbourne Local Development Scheme (LDS) 2022-2025 was adopted in November 2022.
+It identifies a timetable for the production of a new Local Plan for Eastbourne, covering the period 2022 to 2025, which will contain both strategic and non-strategic policies that will, once adopted, superseded all current planning policies for the Borough. - 6.13 A Regulation 18 'Growth Strategy' consultation was held between November 2022 and January 2023. - 6.14 A Land Availability Assessment [LAA] was published alongside the Growth Strategy consultation in 2022, showing a potential housing capacity of 320 homes per year over the plan period between 2019 and 2039. - 6.15 In December 2023, the Council published an update to the Brownfield Land Register, as required by legislation.
 The purpose of the Brownfield Land Register is to provide up-to-date, publicly available information on brownfield land (previously developed sites) that are suitable for housing.
-The intention is that it will provide certainty to developers and communities, encourage investment in local areas, and bring forward derelict and underused land for new homes. - 6.16 The 2021 Brownfield Land Register contains 82 sites that meet the criteria for inclusion.
-The 82 sites have sufficient capacity to accommodate 1,829 new dwelling units.
-Of these 82 sites, 47 sites have already been granted planning permission (57% of the total sites), equating to 701 units (38% of the total units).
+The intention is that it will provide certainty to developers and communities, encourage investment in local areas, and bring forward derelict and underused land for new homes. - 6.16 The 2023 Brownfield Land Register contains 104 sites that meet the criteria for inclusion.
+The 104 sites have sufficient capacity to accommodate 2,088 new dwelling units.
+Of these 104 sites, 74 sites have already been granted planning permission (71% of the total sites), equating to 1117 units (53% of the total units).
 There are two sites on the Register that are allocated in a local plan, both of which are in the town centre.